Have a concern? We’re here to help

 When contacting the Ombudsman, please submit your complaint in writing and include:

-- A copy of the Final Business Decision provided by the Gore Mutual Manager and/or your broker
+- A copy of the Final Business Decision provided by the Gore Manager and/or your broker

 - Your name, full address including postal code, email address, and policy number